weitinghuang19/weitinghuang19/README.md

 -->

 ## About Me:
-- I'm a software developer passionate about AI, coding, and teaching.
+- I'm a computer science student passionate about improving technology's usability and accessibility.
-- Currently learning and exploring new technologies.
+- Currently learning and exploring AI and ML.
 - Fun fact: I love indoor cycling!

 ## Technical Skills: